Connoroni/refresher-guides/week04/README.md

   // tell express to expect information in the body of the request app.use(express.json());

+  // tell express to use cors (Cross-Origin Resource Sharing) so our client can send data to the server app.use(cors();

   // start our server
   app.listen(8080, function () {
     console.log("App is running on PORT 8080");